-1 (1) that That the driver has committed an implied-consent offense under 2 G.S.
+- (1) that That the driver has committed an implied-consent offense under G.S.
 20-16.2.
 G.S.
-20-16.2; and 3 (2) That the driver had consumed alcohol and that the driver had in his or 4 her body previously consumed alcohol, but not to prove a particular 5 alcohol concentration.
-Negative or low results on the alcohol screening 6 test may be used in factually appropriate cases by the officer, a court, 7 or an administrative agency in determining whether a person's alleged 8 impairment is caused by an impairing substance other than alcohol.
-9 Except as provided in this subsection, the results of an alcohol 10 screening test may not be admitted in evidence in any court or 11 administrative proceeding."
+20-16.2; and - (2) That the driver had consumed alcohol and that the driver had in his or her body previously consumed alcohol, but not to prove a particular alcohol concentration.
+Negative or low results on the alcohol screening test may be used in factually appropriate cases by the officer, a court, or an administrative agency in determining whether a person's alleged impairment is caused by an impairing substance other than alcohol.
+Except as provided in this subsection, the results of an alcohol screening test may not be admitted in evidence in any court or administrative proceeding."

+administrative proceeding."
 PART VI.
-CLARIFICATION OF IMPAIRED DRIVING OFFENSES 12 13 SECTION 7.
-G.S.
-20-4.01 reads as rewritten: 14 "§ 20-4.01.
+CLARIFICATION OF IMPAIRED DRIVING OFFENSES

+"§ 20-4.01.
 Definitions.

-Unless the context requires otherwise, the following definitions apply throughout 15 this Chapter to the defined words and phrases and their cognates: 16 17 18 19 (32)Public Vehicular Area. - Any area within the State of North Carolina 20 that meets one or more of the following requirements: 21 a.
-The area is generally open to and used by the public for 22 vehicular traffic, traffic at any time, including by way of 23 illustration and not limitation any drive, driveway, road, 24 roadway, street, alley, or parking lot upon the grounds and 25 premises of any of the following: 26 Any public or private hospital, college, university, 27 school, orphanage, church, or any of the institutions, 28 parks or other facilities maintained and supported by the 29 State of North Carolina or any of its subdivisions.
-30 Any service station, drive-in theater, supermarket, store, 2.
-31 restaurant, or office building, or any other business, 32 residential, or municipal establishment providing parking 33 space for customers, patrons, or the public. whether the 34 business or establishment is open or closed.
-35 Any property owned by the United States and subject to 3. the jurisdiction of the State of North Carolina.
-(The 36 37 inclusion of property owned by the United States in this 38 definition shall not limit assimilation of North Carolina 39 law when applicable under the provisions of Title 18, 40 United States Code, section 13).
-41 The area is a beach area used by the public for vehicular traffic. b.
-42 The area is a road opened to-used by vehicular traffic within or c.
-43 leading to a subdivision for use by subdivision residents, their guests, and members of the public, subdivision, whether or not the subdivision roads have been offered for dedication to the 1 2 public.
-3 d.
-The area is a portion of private property used for by vehicular 4 traffic and designated by the private property owner as a public 5 vehicular area in accordance with G.S.
-20-219.4.
-6 7 8 (45)State. - A state, territory, or possession of the United States, District of 9 Columbia, Commonwealth of Puerto Rico, or a province of Canada.a 10 province of Canada, or the Sovereign Nation of the Eastern Band of 11 the Cherokee Indians with tribal lands, as defined in 18 U.S.C. § 1151, 12 located within the boundaries of the State of North Carolina.
-13 14 SECTION 8.
-G.S.
-20-138.1 reads as rewritten: 15
+Unless the context requires otherwise, the following definitions apply throughout this Chapter to the defined words and phrases and their cognates:

+- (32) Public Vehicular Area.
+Any area within the State of North Carolina that meets one or more of the following requirements: - a.
+The area is generally open to and used by the public for vehicular traffic, traffic at any time, including by way of illustration and not limitation any drive, driveway, road, roadway, street, alley, or parking lot upon the grounds and premises of any of the following: - 1.
+Any public or private hospital, college, university, school, orphanage, church, or any of the institutions, parks or other facilities maintained and supported by the State of North Carolina or any of its subdivisions. - 2.
+Any service station, drive-in theater, supermarket, store, restaurant, or office building, or any other business, residential, or municipal establishment providing parking space for customers, patrons, or the public. whether the business or establishment is open or closed. - 3.
+Any property owned by the United States and subject to the jurisdiction of the State of North Carolina.
+(The inclusion of property owned by the United States in this definition shall not limit assimilation of North Carolina law when applicable under the provisions of Title 18, United States Code, section 13). - b.
+The area is a beach area used by the public for vehicular traffic. - c.
+The area is a road opened to used by vehicular traffic within or leading to a subdivision for use by subdivision residents, their guests, and members of the public, subdivision, whether or not the subdivision roads have been offered for dedication to the public. - d.
+The area is a portion of private property used for by vehicular traffic and designated by the private property owner as a public vehicular area in accordance with G.S.
+20-219.4. - (45) State.
+A state, territory, or possession of the United States, District of Columbia, Commonwealth of Puerto Rico, or a province of Canada.a province of Canada, or the Sovereign Nation of the Eastern Band of the Cherokee Indians with tribal lands, as defined in 18 U.S.C. § 1151, located within the boundaries of the State of North Carolina.